arangodb/arangodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/ServerLevelSetup.md

 This page describes the replication process based on a complete ArangoDB instance.
 That means that all included databases will be replicated.

+**Note:** Server-level Setup is available in ArangoDB 3.3.0 and higher.

 Setting up a working master-slave replication requires two ArangoDB instances:
 * **master**: this is the instance that all data-modification operations should be directed to
 * **slave**: on this instance, we'll start a replication applier, and this will fetch data from the